 The Government of Uganda is shifting the disaster management paradigm from the traditional emergency response focus toward one of prevention and preparedness.
-Contributing to the evidence base for Disaster and Climate Risk Reduction action, the Government of Uganda is compiling a National risk Atlas of hazard, risk and vulnerability conditions in the country to encourage mainstreaming of disaster and climate risk management in development planning and contingency planning at National and Local levels.
+Contributing to the evidence base for Disaster and Climate Risk Reduction action, the Government of Uganda is compiling a National Risk Atlas of hazard, risk and vulnerability conditions in the Country to encourage mainstreaming of disaster and climate risk management in development planning and contingency planning at national and local levels.

-since 2013, UNDP has been supporting the Office of the Prime Minister to develop District Hazard Risk and Vulnerability profiles in the sub-regions of Rwenzori, Karamoja, Teso, Lango, Acholi and West Nile covering 42 districts.
+Since 2013 Office of the Prime Minister has been developing wit the support of UNDP District Hazard Risk and Vulnerability profiles in the sub-regions of Rwenzori, Karamoja, Teso, Lango, Acholi and West Nile covering 42 districts.
 During the above exercise, local government officials and community members have actively participated in data collection and analysis.
 The data collected was used to generate hazard risk and vulnerability maps and profiles.
-Validation workshops were held in close collaboration with Ministries, District Local Government (DLG), Development Partners, Agencies and academic/research institutions.
+Validation workshops were held in close collaboration with Ministries, District local Government (DLG), Development Partners, agencies and academic/research institutions.
 The developed maps show the geographical distribution of hazards and vulnerabilities up to sub-county level of each district.
 The analytical approach to identify risk and vulnerability to hazards in the pilot sub-regions visited of Rwenzori and Teso was improved in subsequent sub-regions.

-This final draft report details methodological approach for HRV profiling and mapping for Kayunga district in Central Uganda.
+This final draft report details methodological approach for HRV profiling and mapping for Lyantonde district in Central Uganda.